MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 -   Create an AAD service client for Postman and grant it access to your FHIR service
 -   Configure and use Postman for sending web API requests to your FHIR service

-### Step 1: Deploy Azure Health Data Services workspace and FHIR service to your Azure environment
+## Exercise 1: Deploy Azure Health Data Services workspace and FHIR service to your Azure environment

 In the first part of this lab, you will